 I started my career with the Illinois State Police in 1999.
 After the academy, I was assigned to District 21 patrol and later transferred to District 14 Patrol.
 While in District 14 patrol, I was a K-9 Handler.
 I transferred to Zone 4 investigations in 2006.
 I worked as a General Criminal Agent and then as an Agent in the West Central Illinois Drug Task Force.
 In 2009 I transferred back to District 14 patrol where I worked until being appointed to Troopers Lodge #41 Secretary in April of 2011 and assigned as a full time officer in the Lodge.
 I was re-elected to the office of Secretary in 2012.

 Prior to being appointed as your President, I served as Secretary, First Vice President, and was a trustee representing District 14 for over 7 years.
-I have served as the Chairman of the Constitution and By-Laws Committee and as a member of the Steering Committee, Election Committee, and Building and Grounds Committee and Executive Committee.
+I have served as the Chairman of the Constitution and By-Laws Committee and as a member of the Steering Committee, Election Committee, Building and Grounds Committee and Executive Committee.
 I have had the distict privilege to represent the Lodge at several State and National Conferences and National Police Memorials.
 I have testified on behalf of Troopers Lodge #41 at the Illinois Capital on issues including pensions, wages and funding for manpower.

-I believe in serving the members of this Lodge both active and retired.
-I believe in always protecting the member's contractual rights and the best interest of your Lodge.
-As your Secretary, I will always strive to represent you to the best of my ability. firstname.lastname@example.org
+As your President, I will continue to serve the members of this Lodge, both active and retired.
+I believe in always protecting the members' contractual rights as well as the rights earned by retirees.
+As your President, I will always strive to represent you to the best of my ability. firstname.lastname@example.org

 I started my career in 1987(cc#81), in District 13A, which is now District 22.
 Two years later I transferred to District 13, in which I still reside with my wife and two sons.
 I am currently a C.V.E.O, which I have been for the past five years.
 The previous 17 years I spent on patrol.